GreatTaiwo/DSA-Case-Study-3-/README.md

 - How many employees fall into a band of $10,000 – $20,000, $20,000 – $30,000, etc.
 - Also visualize this by regions.
 5. The annual bonus pay to employees based on the performance rating (using bonus rules made available by the company)
-a.
-Calculate the amount to be paid as a bonus to individual employees.
+- Calculate the amount to be paid as a bonus to individual employees.
-b.
-Calculate the total amount to be paid to individual employees (salary inclusive of bonus)
+- Calculate the total amount to be paid to individual employees (salary inclusive of bonus)
-c.
-Total amount to be paid out per region and company-wide.
+- Total amount to be paid out per region and company-wide.

 ## Data Sources